kdleijer/ContactBook/README.md

 # ContactBook

 This website helps to storage contacts data, share it with others and download contact lists to JSON or PDF file.
-You can clone this repo and run it on your internal server.
+It's fully connected with database, you can clone this repo and run it on your internal server.
+Deploy in future.
 The project was created for educational purposes and to demonstrate my coding skills to my future recruiters.
 <br>
 **I highly encourage you to contributions!**